mdedwards/slippery-chicken/readme.md

-- Thanks first of all to Rick Taube, the author of *Common Music* (CM), which was the first algorithmic composition system I used when I was starting out in computer music way back in the early 90s.
-Slippery chicken takes all of its MIDI file reading and writing routines from CM as well as pitch and tuning notation.
+- Thanks first of all to Rick Taube, the author of *Common Music* (CM), which was the first algorithmic composition system I used when I was starting out in computer music way back in the early 90s. slippery chicken takes all of its MIDI file reading and writing routines from CM as well as some aspects of pitch and tuning notation.
   - and of course thanks to Orm Finnendahl for making the last Common Lisp version of CM available on GitHub.
 - In a similar vein, thanks to Bill Schottstaedt, author of CLM and CMN, who has